w8s/pandoc-pdf-template/sample/sample.md

+% Sample Document
+% Todd Waits
+% May 5, 2015

 # pandoc-pdf-template

 This repo contains a Latex template file for Pandoc to generated a decent looking PDF right off the bat.
 If you have any recommendations, or tweaks to make it better, please let me know.
 I would love to hear from you.